1313e/pumas_cube/README.rst

 PUMAS Cube
 ==========
-This repo contains the scripts that I wrote during my ADACS internship in 2021 for usage with my `Rubik's cube model`_ library.
+*PUMAS Cube* is a Python library that I wrote during my ADACS internship in 2021 for usage with my `Rubik's cube model`_ library.
 It provides the C and accompanied Python scripts used for the simulating muons in the model of the Stawell gold mine in Victoria, Australia using the `PUMAS muon transport engine`_.

 .. _Rubik's cube model: https://github.com/1313e/rubiks_cube